-Jefferson River Valley, MT Lewis’s scouting detachment departs before sunrise, breakfasts at midday, and scouts until nightfall.
+Lewis’s scouting detachment departs before sunrise, breakfasts at midday, and scouts for Shoshones until nightfall.
 The trees ahead indicate that the already shallow Jefferson River soon forks.
-Several miles behind Lewis, the main party tows and walks the canoes up the cold river.
+Several miles behind Lewis, Clark and the enlisted men tow and walk the dugouts up the cold river.

 Lewis: Nearing the Forks